-The Wheelwomen pages have a new addition, Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick.
-Daisy, as she was commonly known, was a society hostess, royal mistress, champion of women’s and worker’s rights, and … Continue reading
+The Wheelwomen Pages have a new addition, Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick.
+Daisy, as she was commonly known, was a society hostess, royal mistress, advocate of women’s and worker’s rights, and … Continue reading

-The Countess of Warwick, Frances Evelyn ‘Daisy’ Greville Society cyclist, The Countess of Warwick Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick (1861–1938) was one of Edwardian England’s leading socialites and philanthropists.
-It is, however, for her role as royal mistress that … Continue reading
+The Countess of Warwick, Frances Evelyn ‘Daisy’ Greville Society cyclist, The Countess of Warwick Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick (1861–1938) was one of late England’s leading Victorian and Edwardian socialites and philanthropists.
+It is, however, for her role as … Continue reading

 Announcing The New Wheelwomen Page Wheelwomen is a new page featuring short profiles of women who made cycling history.
 While many of these individuals appear in the body of my work, they deserve attention in their own right.
 Not only … Continue reading

 Wheelwomen: An index of inspiring lady cyclists Wheelwomen is a new page featuring short profiles of women who made cycling history.
-Many of these individuals pop up on the margins of cycling history, but they deserve attention in their own … Continue reading
+Many of these individuals appear on the margins of cycling history, but they deserve attention in their own right. … Continue reading